RichardHarwood/3D-Cell-Workflow/README.md

 Z=0.1
 ```

 The above images are binary- a voxel is an organelle or tissue or it is not.
-The folowing code creates a 3D mesh.
-H This runs the "marching cubes" algorithim which "extracts a polygonal mesh of an isosurface from a three-dimensional discrete scalar field (sometimes called a voxel).
+The following code creates a 3D mesh.
+H This runs the "marching cubes" algorithm which "extracts a polygonal mesh of an isosurface from a three-dimensional discrete scalar field (sometimes called a voxel).
 Here are the resources I used https://en.wikipedia.org/wiki/Marching_cubes https://scikit-image.org/docs/dev/auto_examples/edges/plot_marching_cubes.html

 Create the mesh:

 ```python
 vertices, faces, normals, values = marching_cubes_lewiner(chl, level=None,